CARYS WATFORD (Writer/Director)

 Carys Watford is an award-winning Writer/Director/Producer of comedy and drama live-action short films.
 She is passionate about making comedic, female-led films packed with personality and heart.
 Her films have competed internationally at Oscar & BAFTA-qualifying festivals worldwide.

-Carys is on BAFTA Crew's Film & TV Programme 2018 - a professional development & network scheme.
+Carys was selected for 2019's BFI Network X BAFTA Crew - a professional development & network scheme.
 She also made the Final 15 Shortlist for Zealous' 2018 Emerge Film Prize.
 The Emerge Awards celebrate the diversity & merits of emerging creative talent across the UK.

 '17 Things I Love About You' was made for the Reed Short Film Competition.
 It was selected as a Finalist in the Top 12 (from over 500 entries) and competed at a ceremony held at BAFTA Headquarters in the April of 2015.

 'Theatreland', was shot in a beautiful theatre in the heart of London's West End.
 It had its World Premiere at the Oscar-qualifying Cinequest Film & VR Festival in California, & went on to screen in competition at multiple festivals worldwide including the Oscar-qualifying Athens Int'l Film + Video Festival (Ohio) & the BAFTA-qualifying Underwire Film Festival.